draeger-lab/refinegems/.github/CONTRIBUTING.md

 Feature requests are easiest to evaluate when they describe the scientific or workflow problem first.
 Please include:

-- the use case and expected output;
+- The use case and expected output;
-- whether the feature should be part of the Python API, the command line interface, the documentation, or several of these;
+- Whether the feature should be part of the Python API, the command-line interface, the documentation, or several of these;
-- examples of related tools, publications, or standards;
+- Examples of related tools, publications, or standards;
-- compatibility considerations for existing users and workflows.
+- Compatibility considerations for existing users and workflows.

 For larger changes, start with an issue or discussion so the API, CLI, module placement, and documentation plan can be agreed before implementation.